Lance Storm: Various feuds (2002–2005)

 From there, Storm was briefly involved in a storyline in which Stone Cold Steve Austin, an authority figure, encouraged the fans to chant "boring" during Storm's matches including one with Storm losing to newcomer Garrison Cade on the June 16 episode of Raw thanks to Austin bringing out a pillow and blanket and snoring loudly into the microphone, and other distracting antics.
 Storm eventually found help from Goldust who helped improve Storm's charisma, which eventually turned Storm into a face and Storm started dancing.
 He soon rejoined Morley, who had also become a face and reverted to his Val Venis character.
 Their reformed team began entering the ring with very attractive women but this time their tag team never got a push.
 Storm and Goldust then began teaming together for a short period of time.
 At Armageddon on December 14, Storm and Val Venis competed in a Tag Team Turmoil match for the World Tag Team Championship which was won by Ric Flair and Batista.
 From December 2003 to March 2004, Storm mainly competed on Sunday Night Heat.

 Storm eventually turned heel once again by betraying the fans.
-This happened when he told them of how he was sick and tired of pleasing them with his dancing and how it was just a waste of his time on an episode of Raw following the 2004 WWE draft lottery, only to be squashed by Rhyno immediately thereafter, thus turning Rhyno into a face once again.
+This happened when he told them of how he was sick and tired of pleasing them with his dancing and how it was just a waste of his time on an episode of Raw following the 2004 WWE draft lottery, only to be squashed by Rhyno immediately thereafter.
 This would turn out to be Storm's last appearance on Raw.

 In April 2004, Storm chose to retire from in-ring action.
-His last match was on April 19, 2004, and he faced Steven Richards at the Calgary Saddledome.
+His last match was on April 19, 2004, and he defeated Steven Richards at the Calgary Saddledome.
 He then accepted a position backstage with WWE, working as a wrestling trainer in Ohio Valley Wrestling, WWE's main developmental territory.

 On March 23, 2005, Storm came out of retirement to participate in a six-man tag team match with Joey Mercury and Johnny Nitro against fellow ECW alumni Tommy Dreamer and the Dudley Boyz.
 On April 9, 2005, in Cloverport, Kentucky, Storm teamed with Matt Cappotelli to face Mercury and Nitro.